Harshal-Narkhede/AtliQ-Sales-Analysis-using-Excel/README.md

 # Steps in making the reports

-# 1. Clean Up:
+1. Clean Up:
 Loaded all the data files (CSVs) into Power Query.
 Fixed any typos or missing information in the data.
 Removed any duplicate entries.
 Made sure each category table had a unique identifier (like a special ID number).

-# 2. Connect Everything:
+2. Connect Everything:
 Linked all the data tables together, like building with Legos.
 This helps see how things are related (e.g., sales figures and product types).
 Created a new "date table" using Power Query to separate dates into year, month, and day for easier analysis.
 Added a special column to track finances based on AtliQ's unique fiscal year (September to August) and connected it to the other tables.

-# 3. Ask Questions:
+3. Ask Questions:

-Used PivotTables to explore the data and ask questions like "what were our top sellers last year?"
+Used PivotTables to explore the data and ask questions like "What were our top sellers last year?"
 Created calculations (measures) to understand important things like profit margins (gross margin %) and cost of goods sold (COGS) for different time periods.

-# 4. Make it Clear:
+4. Make it Clear:
 Used colors and formatting to highlight important findings in the data, like which products were selling well or poorly.
 This made it easier to see what mattered most.

 # Insights

 # Market Trends and Customer Performance:

-# 🌍 Market Dominance:
+🌍 **Market Dominance:**
 India emerged as the top performer in 2021, with net sales soaring to $161.3 million  while Sweden recorded the lowest sales at $1.8 million.
 Other markets showcased varying degrees of sales volume, underscoring the diversity of our global presence.

 # 🤝 Customer Loyalty: